xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges23.md

 ### Syslog

-The command-line option `--log.syslog` was used in previous versions of ArangoDB to turn logging to syslog on or off: when setting to a non-empty string, syslog logging was turned on, otherwise turned off.
+The command-line option `--log.syslog` was used in previous versions of AvocadoDB to turn logging to syslog on or off: when setting to a non-empty string, syslog logging was turned on, otherwise turned off.
 When syslog logging was turned on, logging was done with the application name specified in `--log.application`, which defaulted to `triagens`.